Release Date: August 8, 2022

-The Iowa NASA EPSCoR Research Building Seed Grant (RBS) program encourages, supports, and facilitates the development and enhancement of NASA relevant science and engineering research within the State of Iowa.
-Funding is intended to build research infrastructure and help Iowa’s academic faculty establish NASA collaboration in order to become nationally competitive for NASA EPSCoR research funding.
+The Iowa NASA EPSCoR Research Building Seed Grant (RBSG) program encourages, supports, and facilitates the development and enhancement of NASA relevant science and engineering research within the State of Iowa.
+Funding is intended to build research infrastructure and help Iowa’s academic faculty establish NASA collaborations in order to become nationally competitive for NASA EPSCoR research funding.

-RBS awards are intended to initiate new or ongoing research collaborations with NASA, and will allow the PI to begin conducting research important to the Agency, and support graduate or undergraduate students to develop preliminary data for research.
+RBSG awards are intended to initiate new or ongoing research collaborations with NASA, and will allow the PI to begin conducting research important to the Agency, and support graduate or undergraduate students to develop preliminary data for research and thereby become more competitive for additional funding in the future.
 Recipients of this grant will be expected to submit concept papers in the next round of Iowa NASA EPSCoR competitions, and propose to national NASA EPSCoR funding opportunities.
-The RBS proposal should include detailed plans for establishing or strengthening links with NASA researchers.
+Awardees are also encouraged to propose for other federal funding as well as private funding from industry.
+The RBSG proposal should include detailed plans for establishing or strengthening links with NASA researchers.
 A communication from the NASA researcher that the proposed work is of interest to NASA is required.

 This grant will promote junior faculty from academia, as well as researchers from industry and government agencies in Iowa.
 This program encourages participation by PIs who are women, underrepresented minorities/populations, or persons with disabilities.

 - Funds may be used to support a Research Building Seed Grant up to $30,600, which includes required indirect charges at ISU.
 Grants awarded to other institutions will be allowed to charge institutional rates as determined by the awardee’s institution’s policy.
 Grant amount may not exceed $30,600 total, including all IDC amounts.